 Anything you might want to know about the scourge of dogs everywhere can be found at the U.S. National Tick Collection (USNTC).
 The USNTC is a part of the Smithsonian’s National Museum of Natural History and is housed at Georgia Southern University’s Institute for Coastal Plain Science in Statesboro, Ga.
 The USNTC is the largest continuously curated tick collection in the world, with 96 percent of the world’s recognized tick species and specimens from every continent.

-Smithsonian Science talked to Lorenza Beati, USNTC’s curator, about ticks.
+Smithsonian Insider talked to Lorenza Beati, USNTC’s curator, about ticks.

 Q: How long have ticks been on the planet?